sunnypilot/sunnypilot/docs/ford_model_action_drive_test.md

 `Controls.__init__` selects the candidate once at startup.
 It shares the existing Ford call path, selected upstream-limited curvature, service gates, invalid-output disengagement, Float32 publication and downstream CAN builder.
 C2 and C3 stay zero.
-No opendbc pointer or Panda safety change is included.
+The cadence experiment updates the opendbc sender and submodule pointer.
+Panda safety is unchanged.

 Measured-pose use requires healthy `deviceMotion` and `extrinsicsCalibration` services, calibrated extrinsics no older than 1 s, valid angular velocity and